tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard0/tf.contrib.learn.LinearRegressor.md

 #### `tf.contrib.learn.LinearRegressor.linear_bias_` {#LinearRegressor.linear_bias_}

-Returns bias of the linear part.
+Returns bias of the linear part. (deprecated)

+THIS FUNCTION IS DEPRECATED.
+It will be removed after 2016-10-30.
+Instructions for updating:
+This method will be removed after the deprecation date.
+To inspect variables, use get_variable_names() and get_variable_value().

 - - -

 #### `tf.contrib.learn.LinearRegressor.linear_weights_` {#LinearRegressor.linear_weights_}

-Returns weights per feature of the linear part.
+Returns weights per feature of the linear part. (deprecated)

+THIS FUNCTION IS DEPRECATED.
+It will be removed after 2016-10-30.
+Instructions for updating:
+This method will be removed after the deprecation date.
+To inspect variables, use get_variable_names() and get_variable_value().

 - - -